Skip to content

 Screenshot

-If you are working on project on the Norwegian continental shelf you can now access the Norwegian Petroleum Directorate open map service and visualise information such as well-bores, surveys, fields and discoveries, production licenses, agreement-based areas, permanent facilities and more as part of your layout to facilitate more effective discussions for e.g. equipment and piping scenarios.
+If you are working on project on the Norwegian continental shelf you can now access the Norwegian Offshore Directorate open map service and visualise information such as well-bores, surveys, fields and discoveries, production licenses, agreement-based areas, permanent facilities and more as part of your layout to facilitate more effective discussions for e.g. equipment and piping scenarios.

-NPD Map Services
+NOD Map Services

 With this URL, you will then get the following Map layer in FieldTwin Design as shown below: